pmmaria/olist-bigquery/README.md

 The exploratory analysis focuses on understanding the dataset through key metrics and visualizations.
 The following analyses were conducted:

 1. **Total Sales**:
-   - Measured by total revenue, total orders, and total items sold.
+   - Measured by total revenue, items sold and number of orders placed.
+This provides an overview of the business.

 2. **Average Order Value**:
    - Calculated the average value of each order to understand customer spending patterns.